 Any report can contain prompts.
 A prompt is a question presented to the user who runs the report.
 Depending on the answers the user provides, the report brings back and displays different data from the data source.

 Prompts store defaults answers in Report Cache.
-To refresh latest data from warehouse, prompts, should not be saved as Static reports.
+To refresh the latest data from warehouse prompts, should not be saved as Static reports.

 Static: The report is saved with the currently displayed report and filter information.
 When you execute the report in the future, you are not prompted again.

 Prompted: The report is saved with active prompts.
 The next time that you run the report, the report prompts you for answers again.

 If you select prompted, you can choose whether or not to use the current prompt answers as the default prompt answers when you run the report again, as described below:

 To save the current prompt answers as the default prompt answers, select the Set the current prompt answers to be the default prompt answers checkbox.
 When you run the report again, you will be prompted, and you can choose to use the default answers or change them.

 To use the default prompt answers defined in the prompt, clear the Set the current prompt answers to be the default prompt answers checkbox.
 When you run the report again, you will be prompted, and you can choose to use the displayed default answers or change them.
 If default prompt answers have not been defined in the prompt, no default answers are displayed.

 This chapter provides various methods to create new reports.
 When you create a report, you take existing objects in your MicroStrategy project and place them on the report.
 The objects represent the data in your data source.